How the Greenway came about

 On October 31, 2017, the Los Angeles City Council approved full funding, and Mayor Garcetti signed off on November 9th.
 The City and State finalized their agreement in April 2018.

-Construction began on September 24, 2019, when subcontractor (Superior Tree Care) started removing non-native trees and other vegetation.
+Construction began on September 24, 2019, when a subcontractor (Superior Tree Care) started removing non-native trees and other vegetation.
 It was substantially completed in October 2020.

 Scroll to Top